berndporr/noisy_neighbour/README.md

 # Noisy Neighbour

+Neighbour moved in and listened to max volume all night to podcasts about spirituality, global warming and self care while pumping weights.

+A "best of" here: https://youtu.be/hyjDLyST_qQ

+Then the police confiscated his TV & stereo.

+Without a TV & stereo he resorted terrorising the house by dropping exercise weights which can even be felt on the street.

-Noise levels in flat 1/1 measured with a zoom H4 ambient sound recorder.
+I started measuring the noise levels in flat 1/1 measured with a zoom H4 ambient sound recorder and wrote a python script detecting the "thuds".
 Sensitivity set to "high" (=night time).

 Every peak represents an exercise weight hitting the floor in flat 0/1 below.